 The North Carolina Conservation Network is seeking candidates for the position of Public Outreach Organizer.
 The NC Conservation Network is a statewide network of approximately 100 environmental, health, and environmental justice organizations.
 The NC Conservation Network directly advocates for equitable and sustainable solutions for our environment and public health.

 Applicants should be excited about building an effective and long lasting citizen movement for healthy communities, clean air, clean water, and sustainable living in North Carolina.
-Ideal candidates will be excited about public speaking and able to connect with wide range of audiences, including business leaders and health professionals, under-represented communities, policy leaders, and especially passionate volunteers.
+Ideal candidates will be excited about public speaking and able to connect and communicate with passionate environmental activists, as well as business and health professionals, under-represented communities, and elected officials.

-While our primary mode of communication with activists and the public is through email and online petitions, the Public Outreach Organizer will be more focused on building strong relationships and actions offline.
+While our primary mode of communication with activists and the public is through email and social media, the Public Outreach Organizer will be more focused on building strong relationships through phone calls, face-to-face meetings, and events.
 The Organizer will recruit, engage, and train a strong set of “offline” citizen activists and leaders, especially to develop local leaders.

 The Organizer will also work with our staff to increase the number of activists subscribing to our online action alerts through a variety of tactics including tabling and attendance at events across the state, networking, social media, online petition campaigns, and locally sponsored events.